9 Top Kitchen Trends You Need To Know About

 • Bar pulls or handles

-• Accessories like paper towel holders, soap dispensers, canisters, etc.
+• Accessories such as paper towel holders, soap dispensers, and canisters.

 Or, for an eclectic feel, mix brass with varied colors and materials like marble, stone, or patterned tile.